meme-box/memebox-101/00/README.md

-Welcome to this mini MemeBox 101 series where we will go over on how to download, install, configure and use [MemeBox](MEMEBOX_GITHUB_URL).
+Welcome to this MemeBox 101 series where we will go over on how to download, install, configure and use [MemeBox](MEMEBOX_GITHUB_URL).

 # What is MemeBox?